 The 380 ACP round penetrates up to 13 inches in ballistic gel, making it suitable for self-defense, according to the FBI.
 The 9mm SIG V crown projectile weighs 124 grains so when you use a compact pistol, the round reaches roughly 1,050 feet per second.
 And it can penetrate up to 18 inches of ballistic gel and expand up to .55 caliber.

-Although the expansion is similar to the 380 ACP, they velocity and penetration is better.
+Although the expansion is similar to the 380 ACP, the velocity and penetration is better.
 The 9mm is the longer, more powerful round that fires a significantly heavier projectile.
 It hits with more pounds of force and even expands slightly more.
 So, it’s no surprise who wins this competition between the 380 ACP or the 9mm.

 A shooter should be quite proficient with a concealed everyday carry firearm.
 This means a concealed carrier should constantly practice with their firearm.
-This is where ammunition and firearm cost come into play.
+This is where ammunition and firearm cost comes into play.
 There was a time when 380 ACP was expensive because it wasn’t extremely popular or common.

 However, in the last few years, the price has dropped massively as the round became more popular, so many companies produce the 380 ACP.
 Even though the price has dropped drastically, the 380 ACP is still as affordable as the 9mm.
 And the 9mm is less expensive when looking at ammo prices because it is a more mass-produced round